dankamongmen/notcurses/doc/man/man3/notcurses.3.md

 ## Threads

 Notcurses explicitly supports use in multithreaded environments, but it does not itself perform any locking.

+* Only one pile's rendered frame can be rasterized at a time, and it is **not** safe to concurrently render that pile.
+It is safe to rasterize a frame while rendering some other pile.
+* It is otherwise always safe to operate concurrently on distinct piles.
+* It is not safe to render a pile while concurrently modifying that pile.
-It is safe to output to multiple distinct ncplanes at the same time.
-It is safe to output to ncplanes while adding or deleting some other ncplane.
-It is **not** safe for multiple threads to output to the same ncplane.
-It is **not** safe to add, delete, or reorder ncplanes from multiple threads, and it is never safe to invoke **notcurses_render** while any other thread is touching that **notcurses** object (aside from input functions; read on).
+* It is safe to output to multiple distinct ncplanes at the same time, even within the same pile.
+* It is safe to output to ncplanes while adding or deleting some other ncplane.
+* It is **not** safe for multiple threads to output to the same ncplane.
+* It is **not** safe to add, delete, or reorder ncplanes within a single pile from multiple threads.

 Only one thread may call **notcurses_getc** or any other input-related thread at a time, but it **is** safe to call for input while another thread renders.

-Since multiple threads can concurrently manipulate distinct ncplanes, peak performance sometimes requires dividing the screen into several planes, and manipulating them from multiple threads.
+Since multiple threads can concurrently manipulate distinct ncplanes, peak performance might require dividing the screen into several planes, and manipulating them from multiple threads.

 ## Destruction